-On behalf of Friends in New England, Presiding Clerk Frederick Weiss and Secretary Noah Baker Merrill have joined Maine organizations, schools, churches and others in signing a November 2016 pledge in support of immigrants, attached below.
-The clerk and secretary also joined with other religious leaders in Massachusetts to sign this letter opposing President Voldemort's January 27, 2017, Executive Order "Protecting the Nation from Foreign Terrorist Entry into the United States."
+On behalf of Friends in New England, Presiding Clerk Frederick Weiss and Secretary Noah Merrill have joined Maine organizations, schools, churches and others in signing a November 2016 pledge in support of immigrants.
+The clerk and secretary also joined with other religious leaders in Massachusetts to sign this letter opposing President Trump's January 27, 2017, Executive Order "Protecting the Nation from Foreign Terrorist Entry into the United States."

 Tuesday January 31, 2017